columose/columose/README.md

 # Colum Ó Sé

-**`Cognitive Neuroscience/Data science`**
+**`Data science`**

 Welcome to my Github profile ![wave-gif](https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/gifs/wave.gif)

-My background is in Psychology and Cognitive Neuroscience, with a strong focus on biosignal processing.
-I'm especially interested in the influence of prediction and attention on sensory perception.
+I was introduced to data science through my work in biosignal processing of EEG data at academic institutions.
+This work required rigor to enhance the signal-to-noise ratio through multiple cleaning steps, an analytical mind for data science, hypothesis testing, and a sharp eye for results visualisation.

-My past labs have collected electrophysiological data in humans while they performed experiments.
-After this, I would clean any noise from the signals to enhance the signal-to-noise ratio, analyse data, perform statistical analyses, and present results in visual format.
+Aside from academia, I have pursued data science projects in my spare time to test and learn new programming languages, work with different types of real-world data (Spotify, Earthquakes, Animal Health), and test nice ways of storing data on local and cloud servers.

- I use Github to showcase some of my projects, collaborate with others, and share code with other cognitive neuroscientists.
+ I use Github to showcase some of my projects, collaborate with others, and share code with other data scientists.

 ### 🧰 Data analytics programming and querying tools